iCHAIT/Django-Delhi_Metro/README.md

 6.Add commenting feature

 7.read south (if models are altered no need to drop tables and syncdb again,south can alter tables in the database directly.).

+8.New tables need to be registered

+9.blog to be removed